MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/testing-and-debugging-adapters/index.md

 ### Passing parameters

-* When using Java adapters, parameters can be passed in the URL, body, form, etc, depending on how you configured your adapter.
+* When using Java adapters, you can pass parameters in the URL, body, form, etc, depending on how you configured your adapter.
-* When using JavaScript adapters, parameters are passed as `params=["param1", "param2"]`.
+* When using JavaScript adapters, you pass parameters as `params=["param1", "param2"]`.
 In other words, a JavaScript procedure receives only one parameter called `params` which needs to be **an array of ordered, unnamed values**.
 This parameter can either be in the URL (`GET`) or in the body (`POST`) using `Content-Type: application/x-www-form-urlencoded`.

 ### Handling security
 The MobileFirst security framework requires an access token for any adapter resource even if the resource is not explicitly assigned a scope.
 So unless you specifically disabled security, the endpoint is always protected.

-To disable security in Java adapters you should attach the `OAuthSecurity` annotation to the method/class:
+To disable security in Java adapters, attach the `OAuthSecurity` annotation to the method/class:

 ```java
 @OAuthSecurity(enabled=false)
 ```

-To disable security in JavaScript adapters you should add the `secured` attribute to the procedure:
+To disable security in JavaScript adapters, add the `secured` attribute to the procedure:

 ```js
 <procedure name="adapter-procedure-name" secured="false"/>